banerjek/marc-utils/README.md

 ### marc2text
 **Usage:** *marc2text [filename]*

 Converts binary MARC to plain text.
+Wildcard expressions can be used to process multiple files.
 All it does is interpret the directory and stick labels in front of the contents of the fields.
 It does NOT replace subfield markers (hex 1F) with dollar signs, translate characters into expressions in curly braces, or replace spaces with backlashes in indicator or leader fields as it makes working with and analyzing the file with standard text utilities more awkward.

 Although the text output format is different than MarcEdit, MarcEdit can read it.